delta-io/delta/PROTOCOL.md

 By default, the reference implementation creates a checkpoint every 10 commits.

-Checkpoint file naming is based on the version of the table the checkpoint contains and can take one of two forms.
+The checkpoint file name is based on the version of the table that the checkpoint contains.
+The format of the checkpoint file name can take one of two forms:

-A single checkpoint file for version `n` of the table will be named `n.checkpoint.parquet`.
+1. A single checkpoint file for version `n` of the table will be named `n.checkpoint.parquet`.
 For example:

 ```
 00000000000000000010.checkpoint.parquet
 ```

-A multi-part checkpoint for version `n` is split into `p` fragments.
-Part `o` of `p` is named `n.checkpoint.o.p.parquet`.
+2. A multi-part checkpoint for version `n` can be fragmented into `p` files.
+Fragment `o` of `p` is named `n.checkpoint.o.p.parquet`.
 For example:

 ```
 00000000000000000010.checkpoint.0000000001.0000000003.parquet